Open-Finance-Lab/RLSolver/rlsolver/methods/RUNCSP/README.md

 python3 evaluate_max_cut.py -m models/Max_Cut -d data/GSET -a 64 -t 500
 ```

-To evaluate the models for Max-2SAT and Max-IS on random graphs of a given density/degree (6.0 used as example) use:
+To evaluate the models for Max-2SAT and MIS on random graphs of a given density/degree (6.0 used as example) use:

 ```
 python3 evaluate_max_2sat.py -m models/2SAT -d data/2SAT_100_Eval/6.0 -a 64 -t 100